mespe/mespe.github.io/content/post/start.md

 +++

+*UPDATE: The fine folks behind Hugo put together a [nice guild that covers the steps involved in getting github pages and Hugo setup.](https://gohugo.io/hosting-and-deployment/hosting-on-github/)*

 I thought I would write up my experiences starting a blog that uses R code but that does not use [blogdown](https://github.com/rstudio/blogdown).
 Why do I not use